MrTrustworthy/auri/README.md

 You can customize the behaviour of the ambilight, just use `auri effects ambi --help` to see which parameters you can play with, though the default settings work quite nice.

+The Ambilight functionality only works on MacOS and Windows (untested), but not on Linux due to the dependency on `ImageGrab`.
+If you're using Linux and know of a way to get this working, feel free to shoot me a PR.

 ### Alfred Integration